← Back to overview

 11405 Illustration alt

-Vocal Trumpets
+Vocal Vowels

 Voice apparatus.
 Honking becomes sound.
 A type of trumpet is connected directly to a pump.
 It is fitted with a reed inside.
 If we press air through it with…